jpsierens/gameoflifejs/README.md

 There is also one other change, this version uses webpack instead of gulp, for no reason other than I fancied trying it out.

+## Game of Life rules
+In case you don't know them, these are the rules the Game of Life follows:

+1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overcrowding.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.